 Round the World Café

-Round the World Café Lower Elementary has been engaged in a whole class study of the continents and the different kinds of biomes of the world with their interrelated plants and animals.
+Lower Elementary engaged in a whole class study of the continents and the different kinds of biomes of the world with their interrelated plants and animals.
 This culminating project of ecology resulted in a performance to the whole school and parents in the Round the World Café.
 It was a night of music and songs, costumed performances and readings that incorporated geography, history, science, language, music, and arts in true Montessori form.
 The students read short stories from around the world and showed pictures that they drew.
 Some read their own poetry and creative stories about biomes and cultures.
 Each student researched a country to share with the class and present at the café.
 Watercolors of plants and animals decorated the event and were sold off to raise money for victims of the earthquake in China.
-All year long LE students have been reading to the primary (pre-school) students at Greenwich Bay Montessori School and on May 20th the primary children came to watch a dress rehearsal of the Cafe and have a picnic lunch with us.

 Team Building Field Trip

 The students began the year by taking a two night, three day field trip to a Nature’s Classroom campus in Connecticut.
 Nature’s Classroom is a regional outdoor environment education organization with campuses located throughout New England.
 Students in this age group benefit from team-building experiences with their classmates and teachers early in the school year.
 This approach is designed to help the students recognize their responsibility in building a safe and trusting environment for academic growth.